 I consider writing a letter of recommendation--for a fellowship, graduation school, or a job--an integral part of being a teacher and a mentor.
 If you ask me to write a letter, I probably will write one.
 That being said, here are some general guidelines that I expect all students who ask me to write a letter to follow:

 - Relationship.
 I should probably know who you are.
-I cannot write a strong leader for a student who never visited me in office hours, never participated in class, never worked with me as a research assistant, or took only a lecture class with me.
+I cannot write a strong letter for a student who never visited me in office hours, never participated in class, never worked with me as a research assistant, or took only a lecture class with me.

 - Success.
 I write better letters for students who submitted excellent, written work for me.
 This includes essays and intricate problem sets.
 The best letters are for students who received As in my class or, better yet, in more than one class of mine.